uweschmitt/emzed/website/tour.rst

 ---------------------------------

-You can directly execute *Python* commands in the console.
+You can directly execute *Python* commands in the provided IPython shell [ipython]_.
 If you follow the examples below, this is the place to input and execute the demonstrated commands.